ob-yekt/simpleqol/README.md

 ### 🪓 Stonecutter Enhancements
 - Stonecutter can now cut **normal deepslate** ⛏️.
 - Stonecutter supports cutting **all  (and wood/stripped) types** 🌳.
-- Stair crafting recipe now produces 6 stairs on the crafting table.
-Stairs can be cut on stonecutter for 1 of the base material e.g. 1 stone, 1 oak plank.
+- CRAFTING TABLE stair recipe now produces 6 stairs on the crafting table
+  - Stairs can be created on the stonecutter for 1 of the base material e.g. 1 stone or 1 oak plank.

 ### 🌞🌙 Custom Day and Night Lengths
 - Configure **day** and **night lengths** in real-life minutes ⏰.
-  - Default: **20 minutes** (day), **10 minutes** (night).
+  - Default: **30 minutes** (day), **10 minutes** (night).
   - Commands:
     - `/simpleqol daylength get/set <minutes>`: View or set day length ☀️.
     - `/simpleqol nightlength get/set <minutes>`: View or set night length 🌑.
   - **Note**: Disables `daynightcycle` gamerule, which may affect mods relying on it ⚠️.
     - Sleeping to skip nighttime and the `playersleepingpercentage` gamerule remain functional 😴.

+### 🍂 Custom Leaf Decay Multiplier
+- Leaves decay twice as fast by default.
+This multiplier is adjustable in the config to be any value **>0.001**.

 ### ⚓ Respawn Anchor Overhaul
 - **Respawn anchors** are usable in **all dimensions** and do not explode 🚫💥.